An education vision for the County

-Powys County Council's Cabinet has given the go ahead to start plans to reorganise education in Powys.
+Powys County Council's Cabinet has started plans to reorganise education in Powys.
 Their proposals involve new school builds, with the closure of several small schools.

 The plans include the proposal for a new all-age dual stream school for Llanfair Caereinion and the building of a new facility for the all-age Ysgol Llanfyllin.
 The new facility at Llanfyllin could also include pupils from the Llangedwyn, Llanfechain and Llansilin areas.